ObjectModules/deploy/Mapping-Employment.md

 Here we will explain further how the spreading will continue to another process when a settlement is not going to be achieved.
 We will also explain how these processes are going to present the above 2nd and 3rd mapping.

 ###Rules
-A process is considered as settled whenever it can be run or return to the entry point and processed normally without any adjustment or modification into the routines.
+A process is considered as settled whenever it can be run or return to the entry point and processed normally without any adjustment or modification into the Routine.

 For instance, let say you have eat the food, then you got that it is not suit to your need.
 Means it is not the best one for you.
 So you need to do the searching again at which the process back to the entry point again.

 ##1st Employment
-Let's put again the diagram we have got on _[[previous section|[Mapping]-Spreading]]_
+Let's put again the diagram we have got on _[[previous section|Mapping-Spreading]]_
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)

 As you may see, every process will be a different.
 All is unique.